 Your coals are ready to use when they’re about 50 percent burned and white ash forms around the edges.

 Remove the grates from your grill if you haven’t already done this.
 Add the charcoal to the bottom of your grill.

 - Check your coals to make sure they all look like they’re burning evenly.
 Move cold-looking coals closer to hot ones that are glowing red to distribute heat evenly.

 - Now, arrange your charcoal as desired for direct or indirect cooking.
 Put the grill grate back on and let your coals heat the grill for about 10 to 15 minutes, checking them often.

-- Add your food to the grill and cook as desired.
-If necessary, you can heat more charcoal in your chimney starter as you go.
+Add your food to the grill and cook as desired.
+If necessary, you can burn more charcoal in your chimney starter as you go.
 This is particularly helpful if you know you’re going to be cooking for a big group or all-day event.